arthurpalves/arthurpalves.github.io/_posts/2020-06-24-building-an-ios14-widget.md

 * `never` - Specifies that WidgetKit should never request a new timeline.
 As an option, the application can still prompt WidgetKit when new timelines are available
 * `after(_ date: Date)` - Pre defines a future date (from the last date in a timeline) that WidgetKit shall request a new one.

-Knowing this and since we retrieve a list of accounts and its data for the given moment, our timeline will only return one entry.
+Knowing this and the fact that we retrieve a list of accounts for the given moment, our timeline will only return one entry.
 We'll make use of policy `after(_ date: Date)` to specify how many minutes after rendering we shall request a new timeline, therefore making a new request to fetch our data.

 We'll use the current date for the current entry and a future date - 10 minutes apart - where the next timeline will be requested